 The Razer Blade 15 has a VR-ready Graphics card that is very capable of editing GIS data using QGis and ArcGIS Pro.
 It has a 15.6 inch, 1920 x 1080p display which is good for editing maps on GIS applications or your other work on it.
 You will get 16 GB DDR4 memory (2x8GB SODIMM) with this laptop but you can upgrade it to 32 GB.

 Inside this package, you get a 256GB SSD which is fast enough for GIS work and light games.
 The battery lasts around 5 hours with average use but it will be extended up to 7 hours when you are not using the laptop while charging.

 Speaking of another best laptop for GIS, how can I forget about the HP Envy, which is in the third position on my list.

 There are two reasons why I think it’s the best laptop for GIS.
-The first reason is its high-cost performance, meaning you can get a computer with nice design and powerful configuration at only $1,000.
+The first reason is its high-cost performance, meaning you can get a computer with a nice design and powerful configuration at only $1,000.
 The second reason is its good heat dissipation.
 Because of this, you don’t need to worry about the heating issue during long time use.

 The battery life of HP Envy is also very good, lasting about 6 hours under normal use.
 Whereas the hardware configuration is similar to Dell XPS, which means it can support geological survey software smoothly, no matter ArcGIS or QGIS.

-But no matter which machine you choose, remember to get a machine with high color gamut or Adobe RGB(100%) display panel.
+But no matter which machine you choose, remember to get a machine with a high color gamut or Adobe RGB(100%) display panel.
 It’s very important if you want to edit raster images on your laptop.
-And it will be a great pity if your laptop can’t display the complete color of earth.
+And it will be a great pity if your laptop can’t display the complete color of the earth.